Tips for getting online at the airport and in flight

-In another step toward satisfying the need to stay connected seamlessly from earth to air -- Internet access on the inside of the retina will be next -- several carriers have now begun adding in-flight Wi-Fi.
-(Technically, you'll have to wait until you're in the air and permitted to use approved electronic devices, so there will be a small usage gap.)
+In another step toward satisfying the need to stay connected seamlessly from earth to air, several carriers now provide in-flight Wi-Fi.
+(Technically, you have to wait until you're in the air and permitted to use approved electronic devices, so there is a small usage gap.)

 If you're connecting in the air, don't expect flawless service -- simply said, it isn't easy to provide solid connectivity at 37,000 feet.
 Reviews have been generally complimentary, expectations being rightly set, but video watching in particular is said to be a bit choppy.

 Battery life will be another concern.
 Some planes, such as those in the Virgin America fleet, have laptop power sockets at all seats.
-On the American Airlines planes offering Wi-Fi, not all seats are equipped with sockets.
-So if you can't snag one of those, be prepared for limited computer use, or bring another battery -- something to consider before shelling out the fee.
+On American Airlines planes offering Wi-Fi, some seats are equipped with sockets.
+So if you can't snag one of those, be prepared for limited computer use, or bring a portable charger with you.